Why Your Android Needs an AI Assistant in 2026

 It reads what you read

 An on-screen assistant can see the same content you’re looking at — an article, an email, a notification, a chat thread.
 It processes that content and offers immediate value: a summary, extracted action items, or a drafted reply.
+Across Arc’s user base, over 3,100 AI Summaries are generated each month — that is thousands of times someone got the key points without scrolling through walls of text.

 It listens so you don’t have to